Flat Pan vs Insulated Roof Panels: Which Is Best for Houston?

 • Homes that don’t need heat reduction

-Flat pan covers are a great entry‑level option — but they don’t offer insulation, which matters in Houston.
+Flat pan covers are a great entry‑level option for most Houston homeowners — but they don’t offer insulation, which matters in Houston.

 2. What Are Insulated Roof Panels?